aristsakas-ui/qBittorrent-Search-Plugins-/README.md

-Python "intelligent" scripts fully working IMPORTANT both require the installation of a library
+Python "intelligent" scripts fully working IMPORTANT all require the installation of a library

 Tested on qBittorrent v5.1.0 Python 3.9.13

-Tested and working for over two months now but uloaded here and working since 4/10/25

-both scrape the torrent sites and try to sort the most relevant results
+all scrape the torrent sites and try to sort the most relevant results

 IMPORTANT: x1337xtube.py is NOT an official mirror of x1337x but contains all of it's torrents. __Use at your own risk__